 “WHERE THE FUCK ARE YOU?” he roared, loud enough for the whole café to hear him.

-I yanked the phone away from my face before he blew out my eardrum.
+I yanked the phone away before he blew out my eardrum.
 Across from me, Winston’s brows climbed up his forehead in shock.

 “Um…will you excuse me for a second?”
 I asked the men, rising from my seat.

 I took the phone outside, face turned down to hide my features from view, and walked away from the coffee shop, leaving Redding, his lawyer, and an FBI agent together inside.
 I could almost hear the cameras snapping across the street.